 Mrs. Yoshie Oshima, owner and chef of the now closed Ramen Noodle Bistro in Kyoto, the patron of Czech artists.

-Too bad the Kahou restaurant no longer exists.
-You could find it in the middle of ancient temples in the city, where there are still shops of old trades and where you can buy miso, tofu or tsukemono directly from the manufacturer, who with his family also lives in the same house.
-The walls of Kahou were decorated with newspaper clippings about the Czech Philharmonic or the Japanese restaurant Miyabi in Prague.
-It surprised!
-It was nice.
-The restaurant had only five seats right at the lifted counter, on the opposite side of which Mrs. Oshima were cooking.
-There were large pots of broth and hot water in which portions of noodles were prepared.
-And also, an iron plate on which gyoza dumplings were made.
-Nothing else was served in Kahou.
-Just glasses of water or warm green tea.
+Too bad that the Kahou restaurant no longer exists.
+You could find it in the middle of ancient temples in a city where there are still a lot of old shops and where you can buy miso, tofu or tsukemono directly from the manufacturer, who typically lives in the same house.
+The walls of Kahou bistro were covered with newspaper clippings about the Czech Philharmonic Orchestra or the Japanese restaurant Miyabi in Prague.
+It was surprising to see it when you came in.
+It pleased.
+The restaurant had only five seats right at the counter, on the opposite side of which was the cooking place.
+There were large pots with broth and another with hot water in which portions of noodles were prepared.
+There was also an iron plate on which the gyoza were made.
+Nothing else but ramen and gyoza was served in Kahou.
+Customers received also water or warm green tea.
 Everything was very simple.
-Only a large bowl filled with candies was a bit decorative.
-While you were eating, a neighbor, a schoolboy, or a schoolgirl peeked through the door from behind a cloth noren and greeted Mrs. Oshima, and she greeted back and offered candy.
-She loudly declared that her restaurant was serving “vitamin Ai”, which is a word for love in Japanese, and her joy and optimism was passed on to all who stopped.
-To make a living, there was a second job for Mr. Oshima, who assisted his wife.
-He collected used wooden chopsticks from the restaurants in Kyoto for recycling.
-Mrs. Oshima is a devout Christian and has honestly taken tithes to the church throughout the years of her business.
-She went to the morning mass every day.
-She was sitting on a bench before 6 am, and her bike was parked in front of the church.
-Then she went to the swimming pool and from there to her favorite cafe on Teramachi Street for toast and coffee.
-When I arrived in Kyoto unannounced, I knew I would catch her there between 8 and 9 am.
+Plane.
+Only a large bowl of candies was a bit fancy.
+While eating, a neighbor, a schoolboy, or a schoolgirl peeked their heads through the door curtain noren, and Mrs. Oshima greeted them and offered candy.
+She loudly declared that her restaurant was serving vitamin Ai, which is a word for love in Japanese, and her joy and optimism was contagious and passed on to all who stopped.
+To be able to make living, the husband Óshima had a second job in the evening collecting used wooden chopsticks for recycling.
+Mrs. Oshima is a strong Christian believer and has honestly taken tithes to the church throughout her business.
+She went to Catholic Mass every day.
+She was sitting on the church bench before six, her bike parked in front of the church.
+Then she went swimming to the pool and from there she biked to her favorite cafe on Teramachi Street for toast and coffee.
+When I arrived in Kyoto unannounced, I knew I would catch her there between eight and nine.
 Then she hurried to Kahou.
-Her husband had been preparing shop since early morning, then they took turns for a while and together opened their shop at eleven.
+Her husband had been preparing the broth and so since early morning, then they took turns for a while so that he can rest and together opened right at eleven.
 The same ritual every day.
 For decades.
-The only days they closed their Kahou were the days they went to Miyabi in Prague to serve Prague citizens.
+The only days they closed the door of their Kahou bistro was when they went to Prague to Miyabi to cook ramen for the people of Prague.